flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

   - Its efficiency comes from its 128-bit data bus connected to the rest of the system, offloading the main CPU's transit.
   - Unlike the FPU, some behaviour of the VFPU deviates from the IEEE-754 standard.

 In conclusion: Allegrex is incredibly fast.
-However, we still don't know what can you do with it.
+However, we still don't know what you can do with it.
 After all, you can imagine this CPU as the conductor of an orchestra, and we haven't checked out the performers yet.

 #### Focused memory management

 Let me talk for a moment about the memory system implemented in this system.
-Among other things, the System Control Coprocessor provides the functionality of a **Memory Protection Unit** or 'MPU' (not to be confused with an 'MMU'), this maps the physical hardware onto the CPU's memory space with some special quirks in between.
+Among other things, the System Control Coprocessor provides the functionality of a **Memory Protection Unit** or 'MPU' (not to be confused with an 'MMU'), which maps the physical hardware onto the CPU's memory space with some special quirks in between.
 Even though its *modus operandi* can be seen as a bit primitive at first, we'll see why it's optimal for the needs of this console.

 ![Memory addressing with the MPU.](_diagrams/cpu/mmu.png)